+It’s important you FEEL GOOD with some balance in your life and with your eating.
 You can still win without being perfect, I promise, you just have to get out of your own damn way!
 Food rules and restrictions lead to eating certain foods–”bad foods”–instead of intuitive eating.

 The hard step here is just initially giving yourself permission to LET GO of perfectionism in order to approach your everyday food decisions from a feeling good approach.
 Once you do, you’ll feel a high level of relief almost immediately from food obsessions.